Ujjwalgulati/Random-Password-Generator/README.md

 # Random-Password-Generator
-This is a python program for random password generator. first we import 'random' module and string module
+This is a python program for random password generator. first we import 'random' module and 'string' module
  In this program we make def function generate_password which will help in generating a random password for a user after writing the def function we write the function defination inside a  function lowercase characters,uppercase characters,special characters,symbols and digits